Herlilan/Herman-Yi_FinalProjects/README.md

 ## Completed Work

-Uploaded video of the final project
+Uploaded video and arduino code of the final project.

 ## References and links